Local SEO rarely fails because nothing was done.

 - Add only closely related secondary categories

-- Analyze top-ranking competitors
+- Review categories used by top-ranking competitors

 Reviews Exist but Don’t Build Trust